-- 1-2 Elementary Hebrew The spoken language of everyday use with oral, aural, and written practice in speaking, reading, and comprehension.
-Four hours. - 11, 12 Intermediate Hebrew Reading, translation, and discussion in Hebrew of texts selected to show the development of Hebrew culture from Biblical times to the present.
+1-2 Elementary Hebrew The spoken language of everyday use with oral, aural, and written practice in speaking, reading, and comprehension.
+Four hours.
+Lewin.

+11, 12 Intermediate Hebrew Reading, translation, and discussion in Hebrew of texts selected to show the development of Hebrew culture from Biblical times to the present.
 Three hours.
+Lewin.

-Historic Preservation
+Historic Preservation (HP)

-- 201 Architecture and the Environment Introduction to basic skills necessary to preserve, document, and re-use America's visible past, its architectural heritage.
+201 Architecture and the Environment Introduction to basic skills necessary to preserve, document, and re-use America's visible past, its architectural heritage.
 Students do projects in actual preservation problems in Vermont.
 Prerequisite: Junior or senior standing.
 Three hours.
-Liebs. - 202 Historic Preservation Special topics.
-Three hours.
+Liebs.